ArtemLeo/it-company-task-manager/README.md

 <h1>Task manager for IT company 📆📊📈</h1>

-<h3>▪️ This project is a task management system for an IT company.</h3>
-<h3>▪️ It is implemented using the Django framework and provides the ability to create, edit, delete, and view tasks, as well as manage users and their access rights.</h3>
+<h3>This project is a task management system for an IT company.
+It is implemented using the Django framework and provides the ability to create, edit, delete, and view tasks, as well as manage users and their access rights.</h3>

 ### Home Page (Image):
 ![image](images/home_page.png)

-### ▪️ I used the free server, [render.com](https://render.com/), so it took some time to upload my project:
+### I used the free server, [render.com](https://render.com/), so it took some time to upload my project:
 ### 🔰 [Task Manager project deployed to Render](https://it-company-task-manager-pwni.onrender.com) 🔰
 ## You can use the following user to log in: